All Episodes

 Did you see what happened?

-So you might as well just be able to do that.
+So you might as well say that.

-So my um um is my interpretation of fighter jets over Taiwan airspace on a regular basis.
+Is my interpretation of fighter jets over Taiwan airspace on a regular basis, am I wrong to think that this is imminent?

 There's no doubt about it.

-Convince Taiwan that listen, you guys are.
+Convince Taiwan that, listen, you guys are.

-Here's the problem I have.
+My mom, here's the problem I have.

-Explain to me now the president was clear.
+Now, the president was clear.

 Okay, attack on one country is an attack on all countries.

-All right, well the Baltics are members of NATO.
+Well, the Baltics are members of NATO.

-And even now those strikes they're conducting near that border could lead to miscalculation.
+And even now, those strikes they're conducting near that border could lead to miscalculation.

 It'll be proven to be a paper tiger and just a piece of paper.